lingxiao/lingxiaoling.me/README.md

 3. Native upvote integration          []
 4. fail whale page                    []

+## TODOs #

+1. center date on blog content    [DONE]
+2. implement like and share
+4. refactor blog content so that it can be autmoatically generated.
+5. figure out how to insert images into it with caption
+6. write python script that take .md file and create blog file

 ## Bug list ##

 0. when navigate back to home page, links do not work unless refresh home page first , but this only happens sometimes